Fergus3763/UI-for-Dashboard/handover/SPEC_MASTER_MVP.md

+> **File Purpose (added HUB#4):**
+> This recovered master spec consolidates all Admin UI and Pricing logic decisions made during HUB#3.
+> Treat as the single authoritative reference for subsequent development and schema integration.

 # WorXInn Meeting Rooms — Single‑Page Master Spec (Single File)

 > **Status:** HUB #3 · Design-in-progress · All work tracked in this single page.
 If it’s not here, it doesn’t exist.